wellingtonscd/wordpress/wp-content/plugins/all-in-one-event-calendar/readme.txt

 to configure it.
 4. Log in or sign up for a Timely account.

-Your WordPress site and Timely account will be connected and then you're ready to get started with Timely's All-in-One Event Calendar.
+Your WordPress site and Timely account will be connected and then you're ready to get started with Timely's All-in-One Events Calendar.

 == Screenshots ==

-1. Posterboard view
+1. Mobile view
-2. Add New Event page
+2. Month view
-3. Settings page
+3. Week view
-4. Month view
+4. Agenda view
-5. Event details page
+5. Single event details with RSVP/Ticket Add-on
+6. Event calendar dashboard
+7. General settings
+8. Design settings
+9. Embed code settings
+10. Events admin creation
+11. Filters: categories, tags, venues and organizers
+12. RSVP/Ticket Add-On: Reports for Tickets & Invoices

 == Upgrade Notice ==

+= 3.0 =
+PHP version updated to 7.2 or higher, and new event management platform for new plugin installs.

 = 2.0 =
-I you believe you are missing functionality, please visit our site and download the corresponding Add-on.
+If you believe you are missing functionality, please visit our site and download the corresponding Add-on.

 = 1.0.3 =